-The infected endpoint user will probably not notice much of what’s going down here if things get to this point.
+It’s also possible the infected endpoint’s user may not notice the malicious activity if things get to this point.

-In the staging phase, the malicious code starts communicating with the outside world and uploading your stuff...usually to a newly registered domain or a bare IP address.
+In the staging phase, the malicious code starts communicating with the outside world and uploading your data, usually to a newly registered domain or a bare IP address.
 The staging phase is one of the pivotal stages in the lifecycle of a cyber attack, especially in targeted and persistent threats.

-So, the same controls as the infection phase are going to apply here and least privilege is still the most effective control.
-The point here is that if your users don’t have admin rights to their machines, the malware can’t do most of what they were written to do after the bad link was clicked on.
+The same controls as the infection phase will apply here, and least privilege is still the most effective control.
+The point here is that if your users don’t have machine admin rights, the malware can’t push updates or modifications to the compromised system.

-In the scanning phase, the malware is looking for content to encrypt both locally and at the network level.
-At the network level it looks for network drives and mounted cloud accounts such as Box.com, Dropbox, and buckets like S3.
-Your Backups!
+In the scanning phase, the malware is looking for content to encrypt locally and at the network level.
+Specifically, the malware seeks out network drives and mounted cloud accounts such as Box, Dropbox, and buckets like S3– AKA your backups!

-If you have a security team, this is when they would see the most amount of network traffic as the malware is reaching out over the network to infect new targets.
+In this stage, your security team would see the greatest amount of network traffic as the malware extends over the network to infect new targets.

-So, the controls that can detect and prevent threats at this stage are things like:
+Controls that can detect and prevent threats at this stage include:

-This stage is the first stage where security teams have the best opportunity to detect the infection and do something about it.
-This phase can take seconds if the malware doesn’t find a large network or it can take hours if it finds a jackpot.
-A well-trained SecOps team can identify and isolate the infection here…..if you have one.
+The scanning phase can take seconds if the malware doesn’t find an extensive network, or it can take hours if it finds a jackpot.
+A well-trained SecOps team can identify and isolate the infection if an infection exists.

 - Secure Backups, AND Forensics, Investigations, etc.

-These discussions SHOULD NOT be happening for the first time during an active attack.
-Your C-Suite should probably game this out a few times in advance of an attack and be aligned in the event this happens to you.
+These discussions SHOULD NOT happen for the first time during an active attack.
+Your C-Suite should consider all scenarios before an attack and be aligned on your policy if this happens to you.